 Why Small Custom Home Builders Deserve a Punch List App Built Just for Them

 In custom home building, details make or break the final impression.
-While the windows, roofing, and finishes grab attention, it’s the dozens of smaller items—scratches, adjustments, last-minute fixes that often delay closeout or fail inspections.
-These punch list tasks stack up fast, and managing them with sticky notes or spreadsheets leaves too much room for error.f
+While the framing, roofing, and finishes grab attention, it’s the dozens of smaller items—scratches, adjustments, last-minute fixes—that often delay closeout.
+These punch list tasks stack up fast, and managing them with sticky notes or spreadsheets leaves too much room for error.

 For small custom home builders, the challenge is amplified.
 You’re running lean teams, juggling client expectations, and coordinating trades across multiple projects.
 Every loose end risks a delayed payment or a frustrated homeowner.
 The irony?
 The construction software designed to help is usually too big, too complex, and too expensive for what you actually need.